Implantable Cardioverter Defibrillator (ICD) Insertion

 a magnet.
 The magnet may interfere with the programming or function of the ICD (pacemaker)

-if it is held over the device for more than a few seconds.
+if it's held over the device for more than a few seconds.

-Anti-theft systems or electronic article surveillance (EAS) used in department stores
+Anti-theft systems or electronic article surveillance used in department stores may

-may interact with an ICD.
+interact with an ICD.
 Don't lean on or stand in this equipment.
-But it is OK to
+But it is OK to pass

-If an MRI has been recommended for you, contact your doctor.
-Some newer ICDs are compatible
+If an MRI has been advised for you, contact your healthcare provider.
+Newer ICDs are

 Don't use diathermy.
 This is the use of heat in physical therapy to treat muscles.